Oscar Wilde: Magdalen College, Oxford

-At Magdalen, he read Greats from 1874 to 1878, and from there he applied to join the Oxford Union, but failed to be elected.
+At Magdalen, he read Greats from 1874 to 1878.
+He applied to join the Oxford Union, but failed to be elected.

-Attracted by its dress, secrecy, and ritual, Wilde petitioned the Apollo Masonic Lodge at Oxford, and was soon raised to the "Sublime Degree of Master Mason".
+Attracted by its dress, secrecy and ritual, Wilde petitioned the Apollo Masonic Lodge at Oxford and was soon raised to the Sublime Degree of Master Mason.
 During a resurgent interest in Freemasonry in his third year, he commented he "would be awfully sorry to give it up if I secede from the Protestant Heresy".
 Wilde's active involvement in Freemasonry lasted only for the time he spent at Oxford; he allowed his membership of the Apollo University Lodge to lapse after failing to pay subscriptions.

 Catholicism deeply appealed to him, especially its rich liturgy, and he discussed converting to it with clergy several times.
 In 1877, Wilde was left speechless after an audience with Pope Pius IX in Rome.
 He eagerly read the books of Cardinal Newman, a noted Anglican priest who had converted to Catholicism and risen in the church hierarchy.
 He became more serious in 1878, when he met the Reverend Sebastian Bowden, a priest in the Brompton Oratory who had received some high-profile converts.
-Neither his father, who threatened to cut off his funds, nor Mahaffy thought much of the plan; but Wilde, the supreme individualist, balked at the last minute from pledging himself to any formal creed, and on the appointed day of his baptism into Catholicism, sent Father Bowden a bunch of altar lilies instead.
+Neither Mahaffy nor Sir William, who threatened to cut off his son's funding, thought much of the plan; but Wilde, the supreme individualist, balked at the last minute from pledging himself to any formal creed.
+On the appointed day of his baptism into Catholicism, he sent Father Bowden a bunch of altar lilies instead.
 Wilde did retain a lifelong interest in Catholic theology and liturgy.